Patricia I. Avery

 - Super Lawyers® (New York Metro Edition) in Securities Litigation, 2007, 2014-2024

-- Holds Martindale-Hubbell’s highest rating for legal ability and ethical standards for decades
+- Holds Martindale-Hubbell’s highest rating for legal ability and ethical standards (has held its highest rating for over 40 years)

 Case Updates | 10/29/2024